-The limb skeleton is divided into three anatomical segments from proximal to distal: the stylopod (humerus/femur), zeugopod (radius/tibia and ulna/fibula), and autopod (wrist/ankle and digits) (Fig.1A) and the genes, Meis1/2, HoxA11, and HoxA13, respectively, are markers of these territories (Galloway et al. 2009, Rosello-Diez et al. 2011) and (Fig. 4A,C,E).
-Although the Tbx4 mutant hindlimbs are smaller, three distinct stylopod, zeugopod and autopod domains are clearly distinguished with these three markers at E10.5 (Supplementary Fig.4A-F) and E11.5 (Fig.4B,D,F) demonstrating that proximal-distal specification can occur in the absence of Tbx4 and that proximally-biased defects generated in these mutants cannot be explained by failure to establish proximal-distal pattern.
+The limb skeleton is divided into three anatomical segments from proximal to distal: the stylopod (humerus/femur), zeugopod (radius/tibia and ulna/fibula) and autopod (wrist/ankle and digits) (Fig. 1A) and the genes Meis1/2, Hoxa11 and Hoxa13, respectively, are markers of these territories (Galloway et al., 2009; Roselló-Diez et al., 2011; Fig. 4A,C,E).
+Although the Tbx4 mutant hindlimbs are smaller, three distinct stylopod, zeugopod and autopod domains could be clearly distinguished with these three markers at E10.5 (Fig. S4A-F) and E11.5 (Fig. 4B,D,F), demonstrating that proximal-distal specification can occur in the absence of Tbx4 and that proximally biased defects generated in these mutants cannot be explained by failure to establish proximal-distal pattern.